AlLisonyy/portfolio1/portfolio5.md

 ## The root mean square of the residuals (RMSR) is  0.03
 ## The df corrected root mean square of the residuals is  0.04
 ##
-## The harmonic n.obs is  416 with the empirical chi square  275.45  with prob &lt;  0.015
+## The harmonic n.obs is  416 with the empirical chi square  275.45  with prob <  0.015
-## The total n.obs was  417  with Likelihood Chi Square =  567.74  with prob &lt;  3.9e-31
+## The total n.obs was  417  with Likelihood Chi Square =  567.74  with prob <  3.9e-31
 ##
 ## Tucker Lewis Index of factoring reliability =  0.909
 ## RMSEA index =  0.06  and the 90 % confidence intervals are  0.054 0.066